leslem/web_home/content/_index.md

-I'm a computational biologist, programmer, and research scientist at the University of Washington.
+I'm a data scientist and engineer with particular skills in data cleaning, visualization, system design, and writing production quality code.
+I'm currently a data science fellow at Insight.

-I combined my interests in evolutionary biology and computers by pursuing independent bioinformatics projects as an undergrad.
-I went on to earn my PhD in the University of Washington's Genome Sciences program, where I investigated the ways that natural selection and population size changes have affected human genetic diversity.
+I earned my PhD in computational genetics at the University of Washington, where I worked with TB-scale DNA sequence data on compute clusters to investigate the ways that natural selection and population size changes have affected human genetic diversity.

-For the past 5 years I've been working on large collaborative genetic research projects at UW's Biostatistics department.
-My group develops pipelines and workflows for analysis and QC of large, heterogeneous genotype and phenotype datasets.
+I also spent 5 years as a research scientist engineer in UW's Biostatistics department using linear regression to identify genetic differences that contribute to human health metrics (e.g. cholesterol levels, smoking behavior).
+In addition to running data analyses, I built databases, apps, and custom packages for combining data from multiple previously existing research studies.
+I led a team of research scientists to produce cleaned and QCed datasets in support of dozens of publications.

-I have a passion for Python, R, data analysis, visualization, reproducible research, well-commmented code, keyboard shortcuts, and productivity tools.
+I have a passion for Python, R, statistics and machine learning, visualization, automating analysis workflows, well-commmented code, keyboard shortcuts, and productivity tools.

 [LinkedIn](https://www.linkedin.com/in/leslie-emery/) &middot;
 [GitHub](https://github.com/leslem) &middot;